Miksiii/profiler2017/README.md

 - Added JSDoc
 - Services are now changed so they return functions directly
 - Service logic has been removed from the controllers
-- IIFE is switch to init function
+- IIFE in dashboard controller is now switched to init function

 How to run: